 Please note: This list of materials relating to African-American records is by no means definitive.
 Record description has been ongoing since 1918, and the subject headings have changed over time due to social and professional standards.
-Therefore, the researcher interested in the African-American experience in Georgia needs to be aware of and use as access points the historical nomenclature of "Colored" and/or "Negro."
+Researchers interested in the African-American experience in Georgia needs to be aware of and look for the terms of “Colored” and/or “Negro.”

-However, as with any record in an archive, the first and foremost consideration of accessing the material is by provenance, that is, by the agency or person creating the document.
-Therefore, there is often material available for reference which is not specifically labeled or segregated by race that may augment the research.
+However, as with any record in an archive, the first consideration of accessing the material is by provenance, that is, by the agency or person creating the document.
+Therefore, there is often material available for reference which is not specifically labeled or segregated by race that may help your research.